Demographics of Karachi: Districts Population Density per Sq.km.

-According to 2017 Census, Karachi Central is the most densely populated district not only among six districts of Karachi, but also allover Pakistan with 43,063.51 persons living per square kilometres.
+According to 2023 Census, with 55,396.01 residents per square kilometre Karachi Central is the most densely populated district of the six districts of Karachi as well as the entirety of Pakistan.

 Ethnic groups

+Language

+Karachi has the largest number of Urdu speakers (Muhajirs).
+As per the 2023 census, the linguistic breakdown of Karachi Division is:

+The category of "others" includes Hindko, Kashmiri, Kohistani, Burushaski, Gujarati, Memoni, Marwari, Dari, Brahui, Makrani, Khowar, Gilgiti, Balti, Arabic, Farsi, and Bengali.

 The ethnic groups in Karachi include members from all ethnic groups in Pakistan, making the city's population a diverse melting pot.
 At the end of the 19th century, the population of the city was about 105,000, with a gradual increase over the next few decades, reaching more than 400,000 on the eve of independence.
 Estimates of the population are approximately 23,000,000, of which an estimated 90% are migrants from different backgrounds.
 The city's population is estimated to be growing at about 5% per year (mainly as a result of internal rural-urban migration), including an estimated 45,000 migrant workers coming to the city every month from different parts of Pakistan.
 According to the community leaders and social scientists there are over 1.6 million Bengalis and up to 400,000 Rohingyas living in Karachi.